-Born in Nova Scotia, Younger left Halifax at the age of 17 and cut his teeth as a fledgling street performer in Toronto and Vancouver.
-At the age of 20 he headed for New York City to seek out the remnants of the 60s folk renaissance.
-It was years later while performing live on WWOZ in New Orleans that he caught his first break with a music publisher who heard the broadcast.
-Soon after, Younger began traveling to Nashville to record demos and his recordings reached the ear of Rodney Crowell.
-When Younger signed his first record deal, Crowell stepped in as producer and together they turned out Somethin’ In The Air in 1999.
+Born in Halifax, Nova Scotia, Mike Younger left home at the age of 17 and cut his teeth as a fledgling street performer in Toronto and Vancouver.
+At the age of 20, he headed to New York City to seek out the 60’s folk renaissance remnants.
+It was years later, while performing live on WWOZ in New Orleans, that he caught his first break with a music publisher who heard the broadcast.
+Soon after, Mike traveled to Nashville to record demos, and his recordings reached the ear of Rodney Crowell.
+When Mike signed his first record deal, Crowell stepped in as producer, and together they turned out Somethin’ In The Air in 1999.

-In 2001 Jim Dickinson produced Mike’s second album which never saw the light of day as the record label collapsed before the record was completed.
-The tapes from that session fell into a legal limbo and were lost for over 15 years.
-Now recovered, the original recordings have been completed and scheduled for release in 2021.
-Lord Of The Fleas is the timely first single from the forthcoming 9-song release Burning The Bigtop Down was launched just days after the Capitol Insurrection and can be found via www.nathan4.sg-host.com.
+In 2001, Jim Dickinson started producing Mike’s second album, which never saw the light of day, as the record label collapsed before the record was completed.
+The original Memphis sessions featured rock legends Levon Helm on drums, Spooner Oldham on keyboard and organ, David Hood on bass, Jim Dickinson on piano, and his son Luther Dickinson on electric guitar.
+The tapes from that session fell into legal limbo and were lost for almost two decades.
+Now recovered, the recordings have been completed and scheduled for release on August 27th, 2021.

-“I’ve always been deeply affected by the injustices and struggles faced by disenfranchised communities in our society.
-Being a fan of some of music’s most important voices for social change has been very influential on my own journey as a writer and performer.
-I have grown to admire those brave writers who, through their creative work have lent their voices to the struggle for equity in our society like John Lennon, Woody Guthrie, Bob Dylan, Joni Mitchell, Nina Simone, Marvin Gaye and others too numerous to mention by name.
-Artists have nothing to lose by speaking their truth, and to do so unapologetically, especially these days.
+“I’ve always been deeply affected by the struggles faced by our disenfranchised communities.
+I greatly admire those writers and creative voices who, through their creative work, have lent their voices to the struggle for equity in our society, like John Lennon, Woody Guthrie, Bob Dylan, Joni Mitchell, Nina Simone, Marvin Gaye, Bob Marley and others.
+Artists have nothing to lose by speaking their truth, and doing so unapologetically, especially these days.
 That’s what I strive for in my work.
-There’s enough songs about pickup trucks already.”
+There are enough great songs about pickup trucks already.”